Hi-Media/reST-test/doc/Chap5-RedirectPages.rst

 Feedback Parameters
 -------------------

-:Description:
+Description
   Select this option if you want that HiPay TPP send back the transaction parameters to your redirect pages for further processing within your own website.

-:Procedure:
+Procedure
   To activate this option you MUST” specify at least an “Accept Page” URL.
   Sent parameters are included in your redirect pages on HTTP GET.

 Fields sent
 -----------